catalystdao/catalyst-documentation/src/content/docs/protocol/permisisonless-deployments.md

 ## Deploying Catalyst

 You can find the deployment instructions on the relevant github pages.
-This pages will be updated with better instructions in the future.
+These pages will be updated with better instructions in the future.